fang-industries/stories/content/episode-5.md

 As she waits for everyone else to get ready, she watches the sunrise from Tim's car.
 She has a feeling that a great day awaits her today.
 Everyone eventually gets ready and gets on the car, and Tim drops Bri and Evan at school.

-"I'll see you after school.", said Evan.
+“I'll see you after school.”, said Evan.

 They both split ways and go to their individual classes.
 There, she was greeted by Cha, her best friend.
 She puts her bag down and talks to her about the upcoming day today.
 Bri is really excited for today; it's her friends birthday and she gets the chance to present an embarrassing presentation for her friend.

 The school bell rings!
 It's time for school!
 She gets to her first lesson, Social Studies.

-"Ughhh, social studies.", her classmates groaned.
+“Ughhh, social studies.”, her classmates groaned.

 She does her work as usual, is there much to say about school anyways?
 Class eventually passes by and the first break comes!
 It's time to embarrass her friend on her birthday.
 Bri and Evan prepares the embarrassing presentation.
 They have a blast presenting about it in front of everyone.
 Even though it was really incriminating, everyone had a good laugh at the end.